-Move N Improve Canada (MNIC) is a non-profit, proudly Canadian organization offering physical, mental and spiritual health empowerment services to youth and women, founded by Sadaf Jamal.
+Move N Improve Canada (MNIC) is a non-profit, proudly Canadian organization offering physical, mental and spiritual health empowerment services to people, founded by Sadaf Jamal.
 MNIC is honored to stand for global citizenship taking sustainable initiatives to make the world more equal, all-inclusive and fair place.
-With this in mind, Sadaf collaborates with Investement in Youth Engagement (IYE) under Toronto Public Health (TPH), City of Toronto, Toronto/York District School Board, various shelter homes and many grassroots organizations to make culturally sensitive physical and mental health education accessible to various underrepresented community of diversity.
+With this in mind, Sadaf collaborates with Investment in Youth Engagement (IYE) under Toronto Public Health (TPH), City of Toronto, Toronto/York District School Board, University of Toronto, SportChek Canada, various grassroots organizations, charitable causes, and shelter homes to make culturally sensitive physical and mental health services accessible to various underrepresented community of diversity.

 Sadaf has received Leading Woman Building Communities awards from House of Commons of Canada and Province of Ontario.
-She is awarded Jack Layton’s Award for her community services by Dr. Roz Healing Place.
-TPH supported MNIC’s community building initiatives with IYE grant.
-Sadaf has received Entering Theological Education Scholarship from University of Toronto.
+She is awarded Jack Layton’s Award for her community services by Dr. Roz Healing Place – an empowerment center for abused women and children.
+TPH supported MNIC’s community building initiatives with IYE grants.
+She is also a recipient of Entering Theological Scholarship from University of Toronto.
+Sport Chek Canada recognized MNIC as a “Move Maker” who is changing the narratives around what fitness means to Canadians, how they perceive it in various ways and that anyone can “Find What Moves Them” in anyway they like wearing whatever they want.

-MNIC’s Yoga classes have improved its participants’ overall functionality, flexibility and mobility by reducing common aches and pain in the body.
+MNIC’s Flexibility Fusion classes have improved its participants’ overall functionality, flexibility and mobility by reducing common aches and pain in the body.
 Special breathing exercises taught in classes have helped people improve mindfulness, focus, insomnia, depression, anxiety, memory loss, and breathing problems.
-Prenatal Yoga has helped women with smooth labor.
-Online Yoga classes have increased the reach of services to women.
+Online classes have increased the reach of services to people.

 MNIC has planned intriguing outdoor activities for ladies such as biking, walking, hiking, zip-lining, sky-diving, breathing exercises while enjoying the sunrise, running, and much more.
 Join us in our humble efforts of becoming an example to the world that an all-inclusive, productive initiatives are possible that turn people’s struggles into strengths through health and wellness.